RohitKadam07/JobApp/README.md

 # 👨‍💻 Author

 **Krishna Kadam**
-🎓 Computer Science Engineering Student
+🎓 Computer Science Engineering Student <br>
-💻 Aspiring Java Backend Developer
+💻 Aspiring Java Backend Developer <br>
-🚀 Passionate about Java, Spring Boot, REST APIs, and Scalable Backend Systems.
+🚀 Passionate about Java, Spring Boot, REST APIs, and Scalable Backend Systems. <br>
 If you found this project helpful, consider giving it a ⭐ on GitHub!